gova646/Design-Patterns/README.md

     Avoids Telescoping constructors.
     Increases readability, Step by step way to build complex objects.

+"4.
+Abstract Factory Pattern"

+    The Abstract Factory Pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+    It is especially useful in situations where you want to build different configurations of a set of objects, or when you want the flexibility to change the product families during runtime.
+    Supportd Open/Closed Principle

 "# Behavioral Design Patterns"

 "1.
 Observer Pattern"